-In Jamaica Plain at the end of the orange line of Boston's MBTA train system, the Forest Hills Cemetery lies on 275 acres of green space.
-Known as
+In Boston’s Jamaica Plain neighborhood, at the end of the orange line on the MBTA, the Victorian-era Forest Hills Cemetery lies on 275 acres of green space.

 Centered around a peaceful lake, the cemetery showcases both natural and man-made beauty.
 Many of the graves are adorned with beautiful sculpture, and the mausoleums that dot the hillsides display attractive architectural detail.
 Several contemporary sculptures add a sense of playfulness—look for the a family of dressed-up trees and miniature village.